gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 ```

-**Note**: the `mvn` command downloads a lot of files from the Internet, so you'll see a lot of extra activity in the log.
+**Note**: the `mvn` command downloads a lot of files from the Internet, so you'll see a lot of extra activity in the log the first time you run it.

 Wow!
 We did it!
 Checking in Artifactory will confirm that we've a new artifact available in the `libs-release-local` repo.